-Methodology and structure of the report
+Methodology and structure of the paper

-To achieve this purpose, a certain number and type of documents collected will be subject to thematic content analysis supported by the software Maxqda[®] (Table 1).
-This will more specifically provide the means to, in the first instance, analyse the formal importance and political recognition given from the European Institutions to the cross-sectoral feature of youth policy.
-This will be developed by means of an analysis of the increase, decrease or
+To achieve this purpose, some of the collected documents have been subjected to thematic content analysis using the software Maxqda® (Table 1).
+This has provided the means for analysing the formal importance and political recognition given by the European Institutions to the cross-sectoral area of youth policy, and has helped develop an analysis of the national operationalisation of cross-sectoral youth policy.